nathanic/OctoPrint-GrafanaAnnotations/README.md

 Settings
 -------------

+The settings are pretty much documented on the settings page, and I'm lazy, so here's a screenshot.

 ![screenshot](settings.png)

-You'll have to go into your Grafana settings page to generate an API key for this plugin to use.

-It is also highly recommended that you fill in some tags to send on the annotations that identify the printer etc. in case you have multiple printers.
+It is strongly suggested that you add an unconditional tag that identifies which printer is responsible if you have more than one machine.

 References
 ----------